crothber/Facebook-But-Its-Good/README.md

 I don't collect your personal data.
 I don't want to.
 I don't even know how to.
 All your Facebook content stays within your browser.
 The only thing this extension does is change how your browser displays it.

 **However**, I do need to send your Duolingo username and password to a server to get your current quizzes.
 If you don't want me to be able to figure out how much French you know, don't check the Duolingo box.
 I don't store your Duolingo password, or any personally identifying information.
-Contact me for the Duolingo server code.
+Contact me for the Duolingo server code, or for a description of how it works.

-For more details on what I do with your Duolingo data, see the README there.

 # Contact
 If you have questions about how to use this or whether it's secure, please let me know.
 I'm also very interested in hearing your thoughts on how to make this better.
 Thanks!